Authorities: Train strikes, kills 15-year-old boy in Point Pleasant Beach

 Friends and family created a memorial at the site Monday morning.
 They say that Cartagena was about to start high school and was expected to be on the wrestling team.

-A GoFundMe page created for funeral expenses describes the teen as a “shining light in our family of friends and he always had a smile on his face and knew how to put one on ours even in our darkest of days.”
+created for funeral expenses describes the teen as a “shining light in our family of friends and he always had a smile on his face and knew how to put one on ours even in our darkest of days.”